Digital Version

 -

-Look beyond cost: Sure, cost per task or per FTE is important, but so is satisfaction.
-Efficiency.
-Tech effectiveness.
+Look beyond cost: Sure, cost per task or per FTE is important, but so is satisfaction, efficiency, and tech effectiveness.
 Don’t ignore the human side of performance.

 One of our go-to benchmarks?
 Annual cost per FTE or per task.
 It helps level the playing field for year-over-year comparisons and peer firm evaluation.